Relenes510/reveel_th_proj/README.md

 # How to run pipeline
 The actual “pipeline” is essentially the Pipeline notebook that triggers the individual pieces.
 Run the “pipeline” notebook to get all the notebook outputs.
-Open + run the individual notebooks to see how they are ran.
-All dependencies are included in the requirements.txt.
+Open and run the individual notebooks to see how they are ran.
+All dependencies are included in the **requirements.txt**.
 <p align="center">
   <img src="ETL_Design.jpeg" alt="Pipeline Diagram" width="1000"/>
   <br>